Politics of Panama: Legislative Branch

 The legislative branch consists of a unicameral National Assembly (Asamblea Nacional), composed of 71 members elected to five-year terms from single- and multi-seat constituencies.

 Judiciary

 The Judicial Organ administers justice in a permanent, free and expeditious manner.
 It comprises the Supreme Court of Justice, the Tribunals, and the judges established by law, according to the constitution of Panama (title VII, chapter 1).

 Elections

 An autonomous Electoral Tribunal supervises voter registration, the election process, and the activities of political parties.
-Everyone over the age of 18 are required to vote, although those who fail to do so are not penalized.
+Everyone over the age of 18 is required to vote, although those who fail to do so are not penalized.

 Political Culture

 The dominant political parties in Panamanian history have been the PRD and the Panameñista (former Arnulfista Party).
-These parties were founded by charismatic and strong political enemies, Omar Torrijos (PRD)—the deceased father of the previous president, Martín Torrijos—and Arnulfo Arias (Panameñista/Arnulfista), late husband of the ex-president, Mireya Moscoso.
+These parties were founded by charismatic and strong political enemies, Omar Torrijos (PRD)—the deceased father of former president, Martín Torrijos—and Arnulfo Arias (Panameñista/Arnulfista), late husband of the ex-president, Mireya Moscoso.
 Even though these leaders died years ago, their aura is revived by their followers, and they are present in every election.